-CiP 9: Able to use laboratory and other services effectively in the investigation, diagnosis, and management of patients, relatives, and the deceased
+CiP 9: Able to use laboratory and other services effectively in the investigation, diagnosis, and management of patients, relatives, and the deceased.

-Descriptor: Demonstrates or practices appropriate: Time (FTE months of training) Understanding of Healthcare IT and Laboratory Information Management Systems and other healthcare IT systems, including associated legislation Communication with specialty services Interpretation of reports from related clinical disciplines in the light of pathology findings, mindful of associated pitfalls Reasoning behind investigational and diagnostic advice given to clinicians, laboratory staff, legal professionals and lay people 1-12 management systems, how they link with wider IT and associated Routinely reads reports from related clinical disciplines to make sense of their cases, and reflects on them in light of pathology result.
-Observes how investigational and diagnostic advice and explanation is given to clinicians and laboratory staff in a number of settings.
-13-24 Uses laboratory information management system in routine practice mindful of information governance and legal requirements/ Routinely requests appropriate investigations from other specialty services as part of daily practice and the work-up of routine cases/ Explains findings of reports from related clinical disciplines and their relevance for a range of routine pathology cases.
-Has own style of routinely explaining the underlying reasons behind investigations to laboratory staff.
-Provides clear reasons for investigational / diagnostic advice to clinicians as required.
-25-30 Can compare and contrast different systems and is able to discuss individual strengths and weaknesses.
-Can explore specialist testing for non-routine cases and get required tests organised Can explore reports from related clinical disciplines in relation to the pathology observed in complex cases and formulate an integrated diagnostic opinion.
-Routinely discusses reasons behind investigations and diagnostic advice with clinicians
+Descriptor: Demonstrates or pr ractises appropriate: Time (FTE months of training) Understanding of healthcare IT and laboratory information management systems and other healthcare IT systems, including associated legislation Communication with specialty services Interpretation of reports from related clinical disciplines in the light of pathology findings, mindful of associated pitfalls Reasoning behind investigational and diagnostic advice given to clinicians, laboratory staff, legal professionals and laypeople 1-12 Has a good basic understanding of the specialty services which work closely with cellular pathology and the range of investigations offered Routinely reads reports from related clinical disciplines to make sense of their cases, and reflects on them in light of pathology results Observes how investigational and diagnostic advice and explanation is given to clinicians and laboratory staff in a number of settings 13-24 Uses laboratory information management system in routine practice, mindful of information governance and legal requirements Routinely requests appropriate investigations from other specialty services as part of daily practice and the work-up of routine cases Explains findings of reports from related clinical disciplines and their relevance for a range of routine pathology cases Has own style of routinely explaining the underlying reasons behind investigations to laboratory staff Provides clear reasons for investigational/diagnostic advice to clinicians as required 25-30 Can compare and contrast different systems and is able to discuss individual strengths and weaknesses Can explore specialist testing for non-routine cases and get required tests organised Can explore reports from related clinical disciplines in relation to the pathology observed in complex cases and formulate an integrated diagnostic opinion behind investigations and diagnostic advice with clinicians

-CiP 10: Able to manage and contribute to a multi-disciplinary team effectively
+CiP 10: Able to manage and contribute to a multidisciplinary team effectively.

-TO.
-ADI Descriptor: Demonstrates or practices appropriate: Management and team working skills to effectively manage complex, dynamic situations Timely and accurate sharing of information with the clinical team responsible for the care of the patient Working with outside agencies Integration of clinical and pathological findings to advise a MDT and provide prognostic information.
-1-12 Observes effective management and team working skills in cellular pathology-related settings.
-Diligently includes all relevant information during basic reporting including clinical information.
-Understands the focus on tissue interpretation Chases up reports as requested.
-Observes situations in pathology when prompt and accurate information sharing with the clinical team is very important for patient management.
-Demonstrates basic awareness of outside agencies and their main roles in relation to pathology.
-Demonstrates awareness of the basic principles of integrating the results with all other relevant information in order provide advice and appropriate prognostic information at MDT.
-13-24 Contributes to management and team working by improving communication skills.
-Responds to requests for pathology information in a timely manner and chases up outstanding tests.
-Understands a range of situations where proactive, prompt and accurate information sharing with the clinical team has a direct impact on patient care.
-Can explain the main roles of well-known outside organisations in relation to pathology.
-Can integrate results for straightforward cases in order to advise an MDT and provide appropriate prognostic information.
-25-30 Supports colleagues in developing and demonstrating effective management and team working skills.
-Identifies potential gaps in information transfer and helps to remedy them by working closely with the clinical and laboratory teams.
-Routinely identifies situations where prompt and accurate information sharing is important and volunteers to carry this out.
-Interacts effectively with outside organisations.
-Can integrate results for a range of common routine cases with a view of providing advice and appropriate prognostic information at MDT.
+Descriptor: Demonstrat tes or practises appropria te: Time (FTE months of training) Management and teamworking skills to effectively manage complex, dynamic situations Continuity and coordination of patient care through the appropriate transfer of information Timely and accurate sharing of information with the clinical team responsible for the care of the patient Working with outside agencies Integration of clinical and pathological findings to advise an MDT and provide prognostic information 1-12 Observes effective management and team working skills in cellular- pathology-related settings Diligently includes all relevant information during basic reporting including clinical information Understands the focus on tissue interpretation Chases up reports as requested and accurate information- sharing with the clinical Demonstrates basic awareness of outside agencies and their main roles in relation to pathology Demonstrates awareness of the basic principles of integrating the results with all other relevant information in order provide advice and appropriate prognostic information at MDT 13-24 Contributes to management and teamworking by improving communication skills Responds to requests for pathology information in a timely manner and chases up outstanding tests accurate information Can explain the main roles of well-known outside organisations in relation to pathology Can integrate results for straightforward cases in order to advise an MDT and provide appropriate prognostic information 25-30 Supports colleagues in developing and demonstrating effective management and teamworking skills Identifies potential gaps in information transfer and helps to remedy them by working closely with the clinical and laboratory teams Interacts effectively with outside organisations Can integrate results for a range of common routine cases with a view to providing advice and appropriate prognostic information at MDT

-CiP 11: Able to take, manage and interpret pathological specimens accurately and safely, mindful of risks to self and others (a)
+CiP 11: Able to take, manage and interpret pathological specimens accurately and safely, mindful of risks to self and others. (a)